arduenify/terminal-trainer/README.md

 ## 1.1 Overview

 *Terminal Trainer* is a browser-based web application that is designed to provide users an interactive and engaging learning platform for command-line skills.
-This application simulates a terminal environment within the browser, so that users can practice and re-inforce their command-line skills via challenging exercises.
+This application simulates a terminal environment within the browser, so that users can practice and reinforce their command-line skills via challenging exercises.
 Knowledge level is kept in mind, as this app aims to tailor to all different skill levels.
 If you're looking for extensive technical documentation, [please have a look around the wiki](https://github.com/AdamScoggins/terminal-trainer/wiki)!

 ## 1.2 Purpose and Target Audience